OrienteerBAP/Orienteer-Guidebook/managing_users.md

 * **Rules** and **Mode** regulate rules that apply to a role and how those rules work.
 * **Perspective** defines which perspective will be available for users with this role.
 For more details, see [**Security** section of the OrientDB manual](http://orientdb.com/docs/last/Studio-Security.html).

-##Managing users

-The **Users** page URL: */browse/OUser*.

-Users are particular persons that you permit to work with the database.
-For each user, you can set a name, a password, assign one or many roles, change status.